-Also, keep in mind that installing multiple plugins that essentially do the same thing may cause one – or both – to not function properly.
+Also, keep in mind that installing multiple plugins that essentially do the same thing may cause one – or both – not to function properly.

 There are a number of plugins, like Broken Link Checker and some related post plugins, that I used to always recommend.
-I now understand these plugins can actually slow down my sites – despite their useful application.
+I now understand these plugins can actually slow down my sites, despite their useful application.

-- Top 11 WordPress Plugins for Agencies
+- 7 Crucial WordPress Plugins for Blogs & Businesses

 - 18 WordPress Plugins That Will Speed Up Your Site

 - WordPress SEO Guide: Everything You Need to Know